 To be really safe, try shredding all documents with account information such as monthly billing statements.
 You can also shred your old credit cards with a shredder that can handle plastic in addition to paper.
 These shredders are twice as expensive as a basic shredder, but they are still an inexpensive investment in protecting your credit and identity.

-Destroy Magnetic Strips and Chips
+Deactivate Magnetic Strips and Chips

-Before shredding or cutting your card, you should also take a little extra care to deactivate the magnetic strip and destroy the RFID chip in the card if it has one.
+Before shredding or cutting your card, you should also take a little extra care to deactivate the magnetic strip and crush the RFID chip in the card if it has one.
 Running a strong magnet back and forth across the strip will deactivate the information it contains.
 Crush the RFID chip with a hammer.

 One Piece in One Bag

 Even after using all of these tips and tricks, it is possible for a persistent thief to find and piece together your old credit cards.
 To add an extra level of security, don’t put all of the pieces in one trash bag.
 It may take a few weeks to send all of the pieces to the dump, but you’ll guarantee that nobody will be able to put the credit card number back together.

 Some people hold the mistaken belief that throwing their old credit cards in the recycling bin is safer than throwing them in the garbage.
 What you might not know is that recycled materials all pass down a conveyor belt where workers pick out non-recyclable products.
 This means your credit card could still get into the hands of an identity thief.

 Do you have an old metal credit card?
 If so, find out how to destroy a metal credit card.